Vehicle registration in company name

 Now the vehicle is registered in the name of your company.

 When you register a vehicle in your company name, you will need to show proof of identification.
+When you only have a non-Dutch proof of Identification, you can only arrange the transfer at a RDW desk or RDW inspection counter.

-Identification at the vehicle registration counter, RDW desk or RDW inspection station
+Identification at the vehicle registration counter

 The authorised signatory of a company (legal entity) can identify themselves using the following valid documents to transfer the vehicle to your company:

-• Dutch driving licence
+- Dutch driving licence

-• Dutch passport
+- Dutch passport

-• Dutch identity card
+- Dutch identity card

 Identification at the RDW desk or RDW inspection station

-You can only use the following documents as proof of identity at an RDW desk or inspection station:
+You can use the following documents as proof of identity at an RDW desk or inspection station:

-• Identity card or driving licence from an EU or EFTA country
+- Identity card or driving licence from an EU or EFTA country

-• Diplomatic passport
+- Diplomatic passport

-• Dutch travel document for foreign nationals
+- Dutch travel document for foreign nationals

-• Dutch travel document for refugees
+- Dutch travel document for refugees

 Note: you cannot register a vehicle with a (provisional) residence permit.